workcontrolgit/MyOnionTemplate/MyOnion/docs/MediatR-Replacement-Plan.md

 ## Goal
 Replace MediatR with a free, open source alternative while preserving behavior across requests, handlers, and pipeline behaviors.
+Reason: MediatR is moving to a commercial license (see public announcement by Jimmy Bogard).

 ## Scope
 - Projects: `MyOnion.Application`, `MyOnion.WebApi`, tests.